BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 _* Disclaimer: I have yet to get this to successfully work.
 If you know what I'm doing wrong here, I would love to receive feedback from you *_

 First thing we'll want to add is a button to trigger our image selection.
-Let's add a button on the bottom right-hand side of the screeen and add some javascript events to it.
+Let's add a button on the bottom right-hand side of the screen and add some javascript events to it.

 ```tsx
 // src/components/QRScanner/index.tsx